juanpablozunigahidalgo/PowerBi/README.md

 # PowerBi
-This folder is a experimental file repository to test power bi compatability.
+This folder is a file repository for consultant services.
+Power bi assigments and analytical reports.
 # Data description.
 - Includes an assigment made for Ikea.
 - Includes an assigment made for Accenture Norway.